itunes1990/drug_binding_prediction/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Contact

-Author: Anh Vu Tran.
+Name: Anh Vu Tran
-Email: steventran1290@gmail.com
+For questions or feedback, please open an issue on GitHub.

 ---
 ⭐ If you find this project useful, please consider giving it a star!